andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 ---

-### Method: Model -> Share -> Question -> Repeat [AHL]

-@andrewharmellaw - DID WE WANT THIS ONE HERE?
-(I'M HAPPY TO DROP IT)  We could put any bits we want to keep up in other slides.
-YOU HAD SOMETHING ABOUT THE MODELLING WHIRLPOOL.

-Note:
-Draw lots of pictures - try and find what is "comfortable".
-Being able to draw something on a sheet of A3, or a standard whiteboard is a good sign that the level of detail is correct.

-Go back to the book.
-The "pattern style" that it is written in means it is very easy to find your problem already described.
-Then simply follow the solution.

-Find the *armature* - it sometimes seems to me that this part of the process is a lot like discovering the model's armature.

-Share these pictures constantly.
-Adopt a beginners mind.
-Articulate when something doesnt feel comfortable (though be willing to accept a minor amount of discomfort, not everything will fit elegantly into the model you need.)
-Get the help of others - specifically the domain experts.
-Gather round the board and ask questions of your models and see when they break.

-At a meta level, it was exciting to come at DDD from another angle.
-It meant I had to re-read Eric's book, and find value in other parts which I'd previously skimmed.
-I was amazed (yet again) at how relevant and applicable and valuable these concepts were.

----

 ## IDEAS LEGACY - (DOMAIN VISION STATEMENT++, multiple models of the same thing, actors coming together, process-centric, etc.)

 @andrewharmellaw - It feels like we could drop this entire section to save time.
 If any elements are key points we don't want to drop we could re-home them.